 Each five-year phase focuses on core priority themes and is launched with a political declaration and a set of strategic goals.
-The overarching goal of the current Phase VI (2014–2018) is implementing Health 2020 at the local level.
+The overarching goals for Phase VII (2019–2024):

 Hungary has been an active member of the WHO European Healthy Cities Network since its formulation in 1987.
 The City of Pécs joined the network at the beginning and started to create the national network.
 After four years of networking the Hungarian Association of Healthy Cities was legally established in 1992 with 11 member cities.

-In 2014 the Association amended its constitution document to allow Hungarian speaking cities in the Carpathian basin to join the Network.
-To express this new function the Hungarian National Network changed its name to Hungarian Speaking Association of Healthy Cities.
+In 2014 the Association amended its constitution document to allow Hungarian speaking cities in the Carpathian basin to join the Network, and the Association changed its name to Hungarian Speaking Association of Healthy Cities.

 - Győr (project city since 1994)

 - Pécs (project city since 1988)